 Subscribe to the KNI Email List

-NMC/2017 will comprise two and one-half days of talks in a single- (non-parallel) session format.
+The Fourteenth International Workshop on Nanomechanical Sensors (NMC/2017) will comprise two and one-half days of talks in a single- (non-parallel) session format.
 Two successive sessions will be held in the mornings, separated by an extended coffee break.
 Afternoons are open and unscheduled; lunches, except on the final (half) day, will be “on your own”.
 The workshop will resume in the early evening with a buffet dinner in a working-session context.
 The program will include approximately 30 speakers including: one keynote lecture (60m), tutorial lectures (60m each), invited lectures (30m each), and contributed (juried) lectures (20m each).
 Each session will include ample time for free discussion – the talk times listed each include 5-10m of discussion.

 The two special foci for NMC/2017 are sensing at the quantum limit, and presentations featuring the work of emerging researchers.